-News editor Robert Keren writes stories and takes photographs describing the remarkable lives of students, faculty, staff, and alumni.
-He has reported on the chemistry professor who turns vegetable oil into biodiesel, the students who work as campus EMTs, and what goes on at the Snow Bowl over the summer.
+News editor Robert Keren writes stories about the remarkable lives of students, faculty, staff, and alumni.
+He has reported on the student who raises red-tailed hawks, the chemistry professor who turns vegetable oil into biodiesel, and what goes on at the Snow Bowl during the summer.
 (Hint: It’s a Mountain of Work.)
-He also covers lectures, panels, and campus events for print and Web.
+He also covers lectures, panels, and events for print and Web.

-Robert arrived at Middlebury in 1997, and directed marketing and communications for the Language Schools and Schools Abroad for nine years.
+Robert arrived at Middlebury in 1997 as the first director of marketing and communications for the Language Schools and Schools Abroad.
 He helped launch the Portuguese School, the M.A. in Chinese, and the School in Latin America, and he coined the tagline "No English Spoken Here."
-From 2006 to 2010 he directed internal communications and community relations at the College.
+From 2007 to 2010 he directed internal communications and community relations for Middlebury College.

-Born in New York City, Robert grew up working as a vendor at Madison Square Garden and Shea Stadium. ("Hey, hot dog here!")
-After graduating from Hamilton College, he was a newspaper reporter and photographer in Massachusetts and New Hampshire for 11 years before making the shift to college communications.
+Born in New York City, Robert grew up working as a vendor at Madison Square Garden and Shea Stadium, and later graduated with honors from Hamilton College.
+For the next 11 years he was a newspaper reporter and photographer in Chelsea and Lowell, Massachusetts, and Meredith, New Hampshire, and won four New England Press Association awards.